KislakCenter/openn/doc/TechnicalReadMe_DRAFT.txt

-Any application that loads OPenn data dynamically should have no problem with changing package contents; however, applications that cache part of the data may fail to work with a new version of a package that, for example, has fewer images than images than the previous version or removed metadata.
+Any application that loads OPenn data dynamically should have no problem with changing package contents; however, applications that cache part of the data may fail to work with a new version of a package that, for example, has fewer images or removed metadata.

-A change to the last digit (e.g., `1.0.0` to `1.0.1`) indicates a ''patch'' or correction that does not add or remove data or metadata.
+A change to the last digit (e.g., `1.0.0` to `1.0.1`) indicates a *patch* or correction that does not add or remove data or metadata.
 The package remains compatible with applications built on the previous version of the package.
-An example of a patch change would be the substitution of the a correct image for a duplicate one; or a spelling correction in metadata.
+An example of a patch change would be a spelling correction in metadata.

-A minor version change, a change to the second digit in the version number (e.g., `1.0.0` to `1.1.0`), indicates the addition of new data or metadata.
-The package remains compatible with applications built on the previous version of the package.
-An example of a patch change would be the addition of new metadata to the document's manuscript description or the addition of new images to the data set.
-While the new version of the package will work as before, it may desirable to update software to take advantage of new data.
+A *minor version* change (e.g., `1.0.0` to `1.1.0`), indicates the addition of new data or metadata.
+The package will be work with applications built on the previous version.
+An example of a minor change would be the addition of new metadata to the document's manuscript description or the addition of new images to the data set.
+While the new version will work as before, it may be desirable to update software to take advantage of new data.

-A major version change, a change to the first digit in the version number, indicates the removal of data or metadata or other substantive change that will likely cause this version to not work with software built on a previous version of the package.
+A major version change (e.g., `1.1.0` to `2.0.0`) indicates the removal of data or metadata or other substantive change that will likely cause this version to not work with software built on a previous version of the package.

 ## Document descriptions and structural metadata